govuk-one-login/account-interventions-service/README.md

 3. Uses the function resource's `Handler` value as the file to use as a webpack entry.
 4. Per web pack entry, finds the function's handler file in the `src/handlers` folder.
 5. Runs the webpack process and writes the bundle in to the `dist` folder in the locations expected by the SAM template.

+### Testing the Private Api Gateway endpoint
+Deployments to the dev environment will create a lambda that can be used to invoke the private api gateway.
+This lambda is called: `{stack-name}-InvokePrivateAPIGatewayFunction`.
+Since this lambda is created within the application's VPC, it meets the required security measures so it is able to successfully invoke the endpoint.

+#### How to use the InvokePrivateAPIGatewayFunction lambda:
+The environment variables contain the configurations for the baseurl, endpoint and the http request method.
+These values are generated automatically, but they can also be updated if required.
+Note that at the moment the lambda is not set up to work for a post request, so changes to the lambda will need to be made if post requests become a requirement.
+The endpoint also requires a userId as a path parameter.
+This lambda allows you to set the userId in two ways:
+1. Update the environment variable: USER_ID
+2. Pass the userId in the lambda's event body in this format: `{ "userId": "<the-userId>" }`